 Additionally, franchisees need to determine whether they qualify for various franchise opportunities.
 Many popular restaurant franchise agreements, for example, require franchisees to have significant personal wealth or ability to offer guarantees, cash reserves, and/or proven restaurant industry experience.

 Franchisors and franchisees both need the legal counsel of an informed and experienced franchise lawyer at all stages of the deal—from business planning and evaluating the elements of a franchise agreement to negotiation and finalization.
 And after the agreement is made, both parties need ongoing counsel to ensure obligations are met and to address any legal matters that arise.
-Huntington, West Virginia attorney Xavier W. Staggs at Jenkins Fenstermaker, PLLC is also a business owner who understands the hospitality industry and relevant law.
-Contact him today to discuss your business options and needs by calling (304) 523-2100 or completing the firm’s online contact form.
+Contact the firm today to discuss your business options and needs by calling (304) 523-2100 or completing the firm’s online contact form.